Dr Megha Quamara

 Biography

-Megha received her PhD in Computer Science and Telecommunications from the University of Toulouse III – Paul Sabatier in France, with a thesis on the interplay between safety, security, and system architecture.
-During her doctoral research, she collaborated with the French Alternative Energies and Atomic Energy Commission (CEA Paris-Saclay) and the Computer Science Research Institute of Toulouse (IRIT).
-Before this, she obtained her Master of Technology degree, specializing in Cyber Security, from the National Institute of Technology (NIT) Kurukshetra in India.
-During her master’s research, she worked on a project funded by the Defence Research and Development Organization (DRDO) in New Delhi, focused on implementing security features in smart cards, with her thesis results published by CRC Press.
+Previously, she was a postdoctoral research associate at King’s on the Horizon EU-funded SERMAS project.
+She received her PhD in Computer Science and Telecommunications from the University of Toulouse III – Paul Sabatier, France, where she collaborated with CEA Paris-Saclay and IRIT.
+She obtained her Master of Technology degree, specializing in Cyber Security, from the National Institute of Technology (NIT) Kurukshetra, India, where her research focused on a DRDO-funded project on smart card security, with her thesis results published by CRC Press.

-Additionally, she serves as the Deputy Secretary of the IEEE ComSoc’s Women in Communications Engineering (WICE) committee, and is actively involved in promoting and supporting women in STEM fields.
+Additionally, she serves as the Deputy Secretary of the IEEE ComSoc WICE and is actively involved in promoting and supporting women in STEM fields.

 Research interests